yunojuno/django-appmail/README.rst

 templates you are probably involving designers and developers already, so having to rely on a developer to make the changes is acceptable.

+**Sending test emails**

+You can send test emails to an email address through the admin list view.
+There is a custom admin action 'Send test emails' which will redirect to an intermediate page where you can enter the recipient email address and send the email.

 Tests
 -----